AlexKarlsen/rticonnextdds-connector/README.md

 ### Threading model
 The RTI Connext DDS Connector Native API does not yet implement any mechanism for thread safety.
 Originally the Connector native code was built to work with RTI DDS Prototyper and Lua.
 That was a single threaded loop.
 We then introduced support for JavaScript and Python.
 For now, the responsibility of protecting calls to the Connector is left to you.
 This may change in the future.
 In Node.js/JavaScript this should not be a problem due to the 'callback' style of the language itself.
 In Python you will have to protect the calls to the Connector if you are using different threads.
-For an example, see the Python section's [Protecting calls to the connector library](https://github.com/rticommunity/rticonnextdds-connector/tree/master/examples/python#protecting-calls-to-the-connector-library).
+For an example, see the Python section's [Protecting calls to the Connector library](https://github.com/rticommunity/rticonnextdds-connector/tree/master/examples/python#protecting-calls-to-the-connector-library).

 ### What is this git repository
 This git repository is our way to make Connector available to you!